innoobijr/adjointschool-24-cp/submission.md

 In the category of symmetric monoidial categories with a Frobenius structure, confluence of rewriting systems based on the theory is decidable.

-[^1]: Example of theories include propositional logic, equality, linear
-    arithmetic, bit vectors.
-These are examples of first-order (FOL) theories.
-We can also have higher-order theories

-[^2]: *In the -calculus a similar property, the Church-Rosser property -
-    was proved by Alonzo Church and J. Barkley Rosser*

-[^3]: both relations when proper are indicated as \< and \> respectively

 **Reference**